Rohit909-creator/Human_in_the_Loop_Reasoning/README.md

 Okay, planning a visit to Boston Robotics Inc., Bangalore.
 I will focus on the cost and schedule.
 Final Answer: Plan an industrial visit to Boston Robotics Inc, Bangalore with a budget of 20,000 INR, focusing on robotics.
 ```

-Model will be uploaded soon on Hugging Face.